London Lions (basketball): Milton Keynes Lions

-In his first season as head coach, former Lions player Mike New led the team to a disappointing 10th-place finish in the British Basketball League.
-Despite now boasting a fantastic full-time basketball venue, which featured two permanent courts – allowing the teams throughout the Lions banner to train more than ever before, the club missed out on qualifying for the play-offs.
+In his first season as head coach, former Lions player Mike New led the team to a 10th-place finish in the British Basketball League.
+Despite now boasting a full-time basketball venue, which featured two permanent courts – allowing the teams throughout the Lions banner to train more frequently than previously – the club missed out on qualifying for the play-offs.
 One of the few highlights of the season was the play of American guard Demarius Bolds, who was among the league leaders in several statistics as he was named Lions' Player of the Year.